 How do white fillings compare to metal fillings?

 White fillings are made of a safe biocomposite material.
-Traditional metal fillings which were made up of dental amalgam contain elemental mercury.
+Traditional metal fillings are made up of dental amalgam that may contain elemental mercury.
+Metal fillings last longer.
 You may want to replace your metal fillings with white fillings because the material is safer and blends in with natural teeth.

 Schedule an Appointment